silnrsi/wstr/src/content/docs/topics/input/other-input-methods.md

 a person speaks into the microphone of a computer or phone.
 The device then analyzes the recorded sounds and matches them to information about a particular language, attempting to produce the corresponding text.
-Because this method may require large amounts of written text and correspoinding recordings, it may not be feasible for a language that is relatively new in the digital space.
+Because this method may require large amounts of written text and corresponding recordings, it may not be feasible for a language that is relatively new in the digital space.
 Text produced in this manner needs to be verified for accuracy.